IJSComplexMatter/cddm/doc/autoapi/cddm/sim/index.rst

    :type dt: float
    :param velocity: Velocity in pixel units (when dt = 1)
    :type velocity: float
+   :param x0: A list of initial coordinates
+   :type x0: array-like

+   :Yields: **coordinates** (*ndarray*) -- Coordinates 2D array for the particles.
+The second axis is the x,y coordinate.
+            Length of the array equals number of particles.

 .. function:: psf_gauss(x, x0, y, y0, sigma, intensity)